 This easy plant-based and gluten-free entree will simplify your life in the most delicious way!
 The warm brown rice, beans and sautéed onions and peppers pair beautifully with the chilled and refreshing pico de gallo and creamy avocado.
 These burrito bowls are full of good-for-you ingredients that will fill you up without making you feel stuffed.
 Mexican night is on!

 For the bell pepper saute (serve hot):

-- 3 medium bell peppers (I like to use one red, one orange and one yellow), stem and seeds removed, sliced
+- 3 medium bell peppers (I like to use one red, one orange and one yellow), stem and seeds removed, thinly sliced

-- 1/2 large white onion, sliced
+- ½ large white or red onion, thinly sliced

 - 1 tablespoon extra virgin olive oil

 - ½ teaspoon pepper

 - optional: 1 glove fresh garlic, minced + ¼ teaspoon chili powder

 - pico de gallo (salsa fresca)